Alex Young (baseball): Arizona Diamondbacks

+Minor leagues

 Young signed with the Diamondbacks and made his professional debut with the Arizona League Diamondbacks, and after one scoreless appearance, he was promoted to the Hillsboro Hops where he finished the season, posting a 1.50 ERA in six innings.
-In 2016, Young played for both the Kane County Cougars and Visalia Rawhide, pitching to a combined 5-8 record, 3.56 ERA and 1.31 WHIP in 21 games (20 starts) between both teams.
+In 2016, Young played for both the Kane County Cougars and Visalia Rawhide, pitching to a combined 5–8 record, 3.56 ERA and 1.31 WHIP in 21 games (20 starts) between both teams.

-He spent 2017 with the Jackson Generals where he went 9-9 with a 3.68 ERA in 27 games (24 starts).
-He split 2018 with Jackson and the Reno Aces, pitching to a combined 10-5 record with a 5.17 ERA in 29 games (21 starts) between both teams.
+Young spent the 2017 season with the Jackson Generals where he went 9–9 with a 3.68 ERA in 27 games (24 starts).
+He split 2018 with Jackson and the Reno Aces, pitching to a combined 10–5 record with a 5.17 ERA in 29 games (21 starts) between both teams.
 He opened the 2019 season back with Reno.

+Major leagues

 On June 27, 2019, the Diamondbacks selected Young's contract and promoted him to the major leagues.
 He made his debut that night, pitching five innings and recording the win versus the San Francisco Giants.

 On July 7, Young pitched a no-hitter through 6 innings of play vs. the Colorado Rockies at that time he was lifted by Arizona manager Torey Lovullo.
 Torey said he wanted to protect Young with a limited pitch count, and this decision was met with a chorus of boos from the hometown fans.
-The D-backs still held on to win the game 5-3.
+The D-backs still held on to win the game 5–3.
 On August 2, Young collected his first MLB hit, remarkably the Diamondbacks' sole hit in a 3–0 home loss to the Nationals.
 Young pitched the first six innings, giving up two runs on three hits and striking out nine.

 He ended the 2019 season with a record of 7–5 with an ERA of 3.56 in 83 1/3 innings, in 17 games (15 starts).
-His fastball velocity (87.6 mph) was in the slowest 3% in major league baseball.
+His fastball velocity (87.6 mph) was in the slowest 3% in the major leagues.

 In 2020, Young began the season pitching out of the bullpen before being placed in the starting rotation.
 In 15 games (7 starts), he finished with an ERA of 5.44 in 46 1/3 innings.

-In 2021, after struggling to a 2-6 record and 6.26 ERA in 30 appearances (2 starts) with the Diamondbacks, Young was designated for assignment by Arizona on July 21.
+In 2021, after struggling to a 2–6 record and 6.26 ERA in 30 appearances (2 starts) with the Diamondbacks, Young was designated for assignment by Arizona on July 21.